-Add half of fish to skillet and sauté until just opaque in center, about 3 minutes per side.
+Add half the fish to the skillet and sauté until just opaque in the center, about 3 minutes per side.

-Add parsley and crushed red pepper to same skillet; sauté 1 minute.
+Add parsley and crushed red pepper to the skillet; sauté 1 minute.

-Add wine, tomatoes, olives, and garlic,capers and artichoke hearts; sauté until tomatoes are soft and juicy, about 2 minutes.
+Add wine, tomatoes, olives, garlic, capers and artichoke hearts; sauté until tomatoes are soft and juicy, about 2 minutes.

 Season sauce with salt and pepper; spoon over fish.
-This dish may also be served over spaghetti.
+This dish is often served over spaghetti.

 Neapolitan Rum Baba